 Ishiba Cabinet appointments include divisive individuals and leave out a major sector of the LDP, making party unity before the election even more difficult.

-After their initial meeting at the Prime Minister's Official Residence, the members of the new cabinet pose for a commemorative photo with Prime Minister Shigeru Ishiba on the evening of October 1. (©Sankei by Kazuya Kamogawa)
+After their first meeting, the new Cabinet members pose for a commemorative photo with Prime Minister Shigeru Ishiba at the Prime Minister's Office.
+October 1 (©Sankei by Kazuya Kamogawa)

 Liberal Democratic Party president Shigeru Ishiba was nominated as the 102nd Prime Minister by both the Lower and the Upper House of the National Diet.
 After an investiture ceremony at the Imperial Palace on October 1, he launched his new Cabinet.